micropython/micropython/docs/library/machine.Pin.rst

    Set pin to "0" output level.

+.. method:: Pin.toggle()

+   Toggle pin from "0" to "1" or viceversa.

 .. method:: Pin.irq(handler=None, trigger=(Pin.IRQ_FALLING | Pin.IRQ_RISING), *, priority=1, wake=None, hard=False)

    Configure an interrupt handler to be called when the trigger source of the